DrewClutter01/Custom-Crop-Guidance-with-AI/README.md

 Environmental Variables: Temperature, Humidity, pH_Value, Rainfall Target Variables: Crop

+The three primary macronutrients essential to successful crop growth are [Nitrogen, Phosporus and Potassium](https://cropnuts.com/nitrogen-phosphorus-potassium-npk-fertilizers/).

+[Nitrogen](https://www.corteva.ca/en/resources/agronomy-hub/understanding-nitrogen0.html) is important to crops because in most crops it can be the main nutrient to affect yield and plant health.
+It is also an essential component of the structure of amino acids, proteins, chlorophyll (and more) in crops.

+[Phosphorus](https://taurus.ag/importance-of-phosphorus-to-crops/#:~:text=Ten%20ways%20phosphorus%20aids%20in%20plant%20growth%20and,earlier%20maturity%208%20Increases%20disease%20resistance%20More%20items) is a main ingredient in ATP and a central component of DNA & RNA (which are needed to build proteins).
+It is also required by the plant from the seedling stage through to maturity and has an impact on crop quality and yield.

+[Potassium](https://extension.umn.edu/phosphorus-and-potassium/potassium-crop-production) is involved with the enzyme activation within the plant, which also affects the ATP production.
+In crops it also plays a role in helping regulate the exchange of water vapor, oxygen and carbon dioxide (the opening and closing of the stomata).

+[Soil p_H](https://www.nrcs.usda.gov/sites/default/files/2022-11/pH%20-%20Soil%20Health%20Guide_0.pdf) is an important indivator for the suitability of a soil for plant growth.
+According to the USDA for most crops pH of 6 to 7.5 is optimal.
+If the pH levels are too high are low, it can lead to a deficiency of nutrients

+[Humidity](https://www.pthorticulture.com/en-us/training-center/how-does-humidity-influence-crop-quality) is proper humidity levels ensure optimal transpiration, which is essential for nutrient uptake and effective photosynthesis, ultimately impacting plant growth and crop yield.

+[Rainfall](https://www.nicheagriculture.com/how-rainfall-affects-crop-health/) it supplies the water necessary for plants to absorb and distribute nutrients, essential for their survival and growth.
+Additionally, it plays a role in reducing soil erosion and enhancing soil fertility.

 ### Modeling and Evaluation
 We recommend for our client to use the logistic regression model.
 It preformed quite well, 98% accuracy on the dedicated testing data.
 This model also showcased 100% accuracy achieved in 4 specific clusters, indicating perfect classification for those clusters.
 Additionally,l ogistic regression models are quicker to train and make predictions than random forest classifiers